 "Tu Seras Mon Fils": French wine film finally opens in English

-"Tu seras mon fils" opens this weekend in the UK and Ireland with a great promotion that we'll never see in the US: a free glass of Bordeaux.
+"Tu seras mon fils" -- also known as "You Will Be My Son" -- opens this weekend in the UK and Ireland with a great promotion that we'll never see in the US: a free glass of Bordeaux.
 The film was shot at Clos Fourtet in Saint-Émilion, and in the UK you'll actually get a glass of the second-label, Closerie de Fourtet 2007.
 Very cool.

 "Tu seras mon fils" is about a wealthy Bordeaux chateau owner who considers himself the height of sophistication, yet can't stand his own son.
 The title, translated as "You will be my son," telegraphs the relationship he wants to have with the son of his winemaker.

 The film is very French: high acidity, no residual sugar.
 On the 5-star scale, I'd give it 3.
 But we're all wine lovers here; a 3-star wine movie is a must-see for us.
 Don't despair, US readers, the film is scheduled to be released here next year, though if you can't wait, you can order a DVD if you have a multi-region player.

 California audiences will share a few special wry chuckles.
 The winemaker's son jets into the story from his job as head winemaker at Coppola, bearing a bottle of Rubicon.